Buying a house in the Netherlands?

 - Sustainability: if you want to invest in home sustainability or buy a house that's already energy-efficient, you can borrow up to 106 percent of the property's market value.
 You can invest this extra money to buy a solar water heater, install a high efficiency boiler, improve insulation of walls and floors or take other measures to reduce energy consumption in the house.

 - Funds for renovation: you can include funds for renovation, for instance to build an extension or renovate your kitchen.
 Yet your budget for renovation depends, like the normal part of your mortgage, on the market value of the property after renovations (with a maximum of 100 percent).

 - Your nationality: when you have an EU passport, it's relatively easy to receive a mortgage as an expat.
-But when you are from outside the EU, you will have to meet more or stricter conditions and you might not be able to finance a mortgage up to the limit of 100 percent.
+When you are from outside the EU, you will have to meet more or stricter conditions and you might not be able to finance a mortgage up to the limit of 100 percent.

-- Income from outside the Netherlands: it will affect your mortgage possibilities when your employer is not located in the Netherlands, especially when you don't receive your income in euros.
+- Income from outside the Netherlands: it will affect your Dutch mortgage possibilities when your employer is not located in the Netherlands, especially when you don't receive your income in euros.
 An income in a different currency will be converted to euros with a lower converted value for your mortgage.
 And because you don't pay taxes in Holland, you are not eligible for interest tax deduction.

 - Loans: students loans and other loans will lower your maximum mortgage.
 It will probably still be possible to get a mortgage, but lenders will take your loans into account.

 - Leasing a car: mortgage lenders count your lease as a loan.
 Therefore leasing a car has a substantial impact on your maximum mortgage.